edufolly/zuhause-api/README.md

 $ ls -la
 ```

-To verify if the folder was created with success, the `ls -la` command must return:
+To verify if the folder was created with success, the `ls -la | grep projects` command must return:

 `drwxr-xr-x  2 pi   pi   4096 May 21 02:12 projects`